ChrisDuffley/stationPlaylist/readme.md

 * F11: Toggles whether NVDA will switch to Studio window for the selected encoder if connected.
 * Shift+F11: Toggles whether Studio will play the first selected track when encoder is connected to a streaming server.
 * Control+F11: Toggles background monitoring of the selected encoder.
-* F12: Opens a dialog to enter custom label for the selected encoder or stream.
+* F12/Control+NVDA+0: Opens a dialog to enter custom label for the selected encoder or stream.
 * Control+F12: opens a dialog to select the encoder you have deleted (to realign stream labels).

+In addition, column review commands are available, including:

+* Control+NVDA+1: Encoder position.
+* Control+NVDA+2: stream label.
+* Control+NVDA+3 from SAM Encoder: Encoder format.
+* Control+NVDA+3 from SPL Encoder: Encoder settings.
+* Control+NvDA+4 from SAM Encoder: Encoder connection status.
+* Control+NVDA+4 from SPL Encoder: Transfer rate or connection status.
+* Control+NVDA+5 from SAM Encoder: Connection status description.

 ## SPL Assistant layer